Challenges and exceptional cases in testing

 >>> print(a + b == 0.3) False

 If we show the value of

 b directly, we can see there is a subtle margin of error.

-This is because floating point numbers are approximations of real numbers.
-The result of floating point calculations can depend upon the compiler or interpreter, processor or system architecture and number of CPUs or processes being used.
-Obviously this can present a major obstacle for writing tests.
+This is because floating-point numbers are approximations of real numbers.
+The result of floating-point calculations can depend upon the compiler or interpreter, processor or system architecture and number of CPUs or processes being used.
+This can present a major obstacle for writing tests.